DatReki/VBA-Projects/README.md

 # VBA-Projects
-A repo containing different VBA projects I've worked on or am currently working on.
+A repo containing different VBA projects I've worked on.
 This uses the [XVBA - Live Server VBA](https://marketplace.visualstudio.com/items?itemName=local-smart.excel-live-server) extension for Visual Studio Code

 ## To run/use XVBA
 1. Add extension to VSC.